AngangGuo/COMP-2913/deliverables.md

 1. Blank items should not be added to the list.
 This can happen if the user presses the "Add" button without writing down a task.

+1. Users should be able to add items to the list by using the "Enter" key as well.

 1. The list could potentially have 0 to multiple items.

+1. After adding an item, the text input must be emptied automatically.

 1. Each list item must display a checkbox, and the task that the user wrote.